 The transcription factor XBP1s seems to be the master regulator of the 12-hr clock10.
 ChIP analysis showed cyclical binding/release of XBP1s from 12-hour-cycling genes, mutation of consensus XBP1s binding-sites within promoters disrupts 12-hour cycling, and knockdown of XBP1 suppresses 12-hour rhythms.
 Altogether, this new study suggests that the 12-hour clock is a prominent and important feature of animal biology.
 With evolutionary origins likely extending as far back as circatidal clocks in invertebrates, human 12-hour cycles have important implications for health and disease, and much more still needs to be learned.

 Cyagen Biosciences can help you harness the experimental power of animal models in your own research.
-We provide custom mouse and rat models, including transgenics, knockouts and knockins, CRISPR/Cas9 and TALEN genome editing, as well as custom virus packaging, stem cells, and cell culture reagents.
+We provide custom mouse and rat models, including transgenics, conditional knockouts and knockins, CRISPR/Cas9 and TALEN genome editing, as well as custom virus packaging, stem cells, and cell culture reagents.
 Our VectorBuilder platform allows you to design and order custom DNA constructs specific to your experimental needs.
 Choose from lentiviruses, adenovirus, AAV, shRNA expression vectors, CRISPR/Cas9 vectors, and more!